You write airtight contracts for clients. Your own partnership has a handshake agreement.

 Details anonymized and modified.
 Individual results vary — your Foundation Review will be specific to your situation.

-- Independent and fiduciary — legally required to act in your best interest
+- Registered fiduciary — legally obligated to act in your interest.